skupta12/Whiteday/README.md

 - **Server-Side Rendering (SSR)**:
   Built with Next.js, the project supports SSR, which helps with faster page loads, better SEO, and a better user experience.
 All product data is fetched server-side for fast and efficient rendering.

-- **Customizable Design**:
-  The template is designed to be easily customized to fit your brand, whether you're tweaking the color scheme, layout, or typography.

 - **Fast Performance**:
   Optimized for speed, ensuring your site loads quickly and provides a smooth shopping experience.
 Next.js's automatic code-splitting and optimization features are leveraged for maximum performance.